ros2/ros2_documentation/source/How-To-Guides/Using-callback-groups.rst

 In order to control execution with callback groups, one can consider the following guidelines.

-For the the interaction of an individual callback with itself:
+For the interaction of an individual callback with itself:

 * Register it to a Reentrant Callback Group if should be executed in parallel to itself.
-  An example case could be an action/service server that needs to be able to process several action calls in parallel to each other e.g. Buffer server
+  An example case could be an action/service server that needs to be able to process several action calls in parallel to each other.

 * Register it to a Mutually Exclusive Callback Group if it should **never** be executed in parallel to itself.
   An example case could be a timer callback that runs a control loop that publishes control commands.